upkie/upkie/README.md

 ## Bazel agents

-Alternatively to the Python API above, we can use [Bazel](https://bazel.build/) to develop new agents directly in the repository (no installation required).
-One benefit of this choice is that there is no dependency to install (Bazel builds everything locally in a local cache), and it allows us to [upload to the Raspberry Pi](#upload-to-the-raspberry-pi).
+Alternatively to the Python API, we can use [Bazel](https://bazel.build/) to develop new agents in the repository.
+One benefit of this choice is that there is no dependency to install (Bazel builds everything locally in a local cache), and it allows us to upload consistent builds [to the Raspberry Pi](#upload-to-the-raspberry-pi).
+The Bazel workflow is more suited to long-term developments, while the Python API is better for prototyping.

 ## Upload to the Raspberry Pi